 “Just ignore it”, is what most people are told when they’re being bullied, “they’re only jealous”, they say – but what use is that when you’re hurting and it’s making you feel bad about yourself?
 “Tell a teacher” is sometimes good advice but what happens when your teachers don’t do anything?
 What if you’ve already told a teacher and it just got worse?
-What then?
-If you’re being bullied then you’re not the only one.
-In fact, our research shows that almost half of us, have at some point been bullied.
-As one of the UK’s leading anti-bullying charities, we’re here to help you overcome bullying for once and for all.
-Read on for our top 10 tips for overcoming bullying.

 1. Understand the bullying

 Bullying is a learnt behaviour.
 There are several reasons why people bully others; more often than not, bullying can be a coping mechanism for people who are going through a stressful situation and it may be learnt from abuse or prejudice-based attitudes at home.
 Often people who bully are currently or have at some point been bullied themselves or are currently being bullied.

 2. If you feel safe enough: speak to the person who is bullying you